aokranj/website-pdkranj.si/public/wp-content/plugins/facebook/readme.txt

 = Does Facebook Comments work with my existing WordPress comments? =

-The [Comments Box social plugin](https://developers.facebook.com/docs/reference/plugins/comments/) is meant to replace the WordPress commenting system with a more social, client-side experience.
+The [Comments Box social plugin](https://developers.facebook.com/docs/plugins/comments/) is meant to replace the WordPress commenting system with a more social, client-side experience.
 We do not currently support synchronizing comments stored on Facebook with comments stored in your WordPress database.
 Posts with existing WordPress comments will display those comments followed by the Facebook Comments Box.

+= Why do comments on a post published to my Facebook Timeline or Page not appear inside Facebook Comments Box on my post page? =

+The [Facebook Comments Box social plugin](https://developers.facebook.com/docs/plugins/comments/) is a separate commenting system associated with a URL regardless of your authors' decision to post to his or her Facebook Timeline or your site's Facebook Page.

 = What additional configuration steps do I need to complete to enable an Open Graph action for my Facebook application? =

-Visit the [Facebook plugin for WordPress getting started page](https://developers.facebook.com/wordpress/) for more details and screenshots of each step in the process.
-You will need to create an Open Graph action-object pair for your Facebook application: publish a post.
+Visit the [Facebook plugin for WordPress getting started page](https://developers.facebook.com/docs/wordpress/) for more details and screenshots of each step in the process.
+You will need to create an Open Graph action-object pair for your Facebook application: publish an article.
 You will need to submit the new publish action for approval with support for [action capabilities](https://developers.facebook.com/docs/submission-process/opengraph/guidelines/action-properties/ "Facebook action capabilities") allowing custom messages on an author's Timeline, mentioning Facebook friends and Facebook pages within that message, and marking the new post as explicitly shared.

-= I setup my social plugin but nothing happened =
+= I set up my social plugin but nothing happened =

 Some social plugins require a URL representing a specific Facebook feature: the Follow button accepts a person's Timeline URL; the Like Box accepts a Page URL.
 Try configuring similar parameters through the appropriate [Facebook social plugins](https://developers.facebook.com/docs/plugins/) page to view a preview of what to expect on your WordPress site after a successful configuration.